Legal and data protection research writer at TermsFeed.

 Prominently Display the Agreement

-Ensure that users have easy access to the Terms and Conditions agreement by prominently displaying links on your website, during registration, or within the user interface of your service.
+Ensure that users have easy access to the Terms and Conditions agreement by prominently displaying links on your website, during registration, or within the user interface of your service, as seen here in a website footer:

 By integrating the Content License Policy into the Terms and Conditions Agreement, you can create a comprehensive legal framework that addresses both general usage rules and content-specific guidelines for your website or service.